 Please provide us with as much information as possible so that we can provide you with a quick and accurate quote.
 Fees are dependent on date, location and the times the band will be required as well as audience size, as with bigger crowds we may need to hire in extra equipment.

-Generally speaking our prices range from around £3,500 + VAT for our smallest line-ups and can work all the way through and up to a maximum of around £20,000 + VAT for our largest international events.
+Generally speaking our prices range from around £5.4k for our smaller line-ups in central London and can work all the way through and up to a maximum of around £20k for our largest international events.

 Surprisingly, the space required does not really differ hugely with either with most of our line ups.
 Most of the room is taken up by compulsory instruments such as drums, keys, bass & guitar.
 Extra singers and horn sections slot in at the front of the band very easily.